 Appropriate weight, regular exercise that strengthens our muscles and joints, maintaining our flexibility through tai chi and yoga.

-An anti-inflammatory lifestyle of good nutrition, exercise, stress management and sleep hygiene will support your immune system so it does not go into overdrive.
+An anti-inflammatory lifestyle of good nutrition, exercise, stress management and sleep hygiene will support our immune system and not go into overdrive.
 People with familial tendency towards autoimmune disorders especially should lead a lifestyle that supports your immune system.

 People who have medical history of arthritis due to increased crystals like uric acid gout should consider a low purine diet.